January 28, 2021

 Dec 22, 2015

-provisions in other states qualify as weaker have
+in other states qualify as weaker have not been

 It should be noted that stripping the concealed